jbrdge/World-Life-Expectancy-Data-Cleaning/README.md

 - Import a duplicate for transforming table
 - Identify duplicate rows by first creating unique identifier column (no true duplicates because of row number)
 - Remove Duplicates

+## 2) Second, we fill empty 'Status' rows
+- identify empty 'Status' rows
+- identify distinct status which are not empty
+- look at  a list of developing/developed countries
+- compare table against itself with self-join
+- use that knowledge to update the table